350d/mjpg-streamer/README.md

 # mjpg-streamer

-A lightweight MJPEG streaming server for video capture devices, with motion detection capabilities.
+A lightweight MJPEG streaming server for video capture devices, with motion detection capabilities and **high-performance optimizations**.

 ## Features